FormusYuliya/expirience_clone/README.md

 # expirience_clone
-Used for cloning exisitng repository
+Used for cloning exisitng repository and other checks